-A student admitted to the MSW program with a Cumulative Undergraduate GPA below 3.0 must meet with their mentor during their first academic semester to create and discuss a student success plan.
+Students in the MSW program with a Cumulative GPA below 3.0 (on academic probation) will be offered a mentor.
+Students will meet with their mentor during each academic semester to create and discuss a student success plan.
 Students are responsible for scheduling and meeting with their mentor monthly during their first semester to assess their progress on their student success plan.
 They are also expected to attend mentoring program sessions regularly during their first semester in the program.
 Attendance will be extended during subsequent semesters if the student's Graduate GPA falls below 3.25.
-Students who fail to meet the requirements above will be automatically referred to the Academic Professional Standing Committee.